Our support does not end when you begin your degree at Carey.

 Johns Hopkins participates in the Federal Direct Loan Program.
 As a student, you have rights and responsibilities when you borrow a federal student loan.
 Please refer to the Direct Loan Process for more information.

 After submitting your FAFSA, your file will be reviewed within 5-10 business days.
-Some students may be selected for verification, requiring additional documentation such as IRS tax transcripts and W-2 forms.
-Once all documents are submitted and reviewed, corrections are made if needed, and an updated Student Aid Report is provided.
-You will receive an offer notice once all required documents are received and reviewed.
-Learn more about next steps.
+Some students may be selected for verification, which requires additional documentation such as IRS tax transcripts and W-2 forms.
+Once all documents are submitted and reviewed, any necessary corrections are made if needed, and an updated Student Aid Report is provided.
+You will receive an offer once all required documents are received and reviewed.

 Deadlines and timelines